ErikGartner/hyperdock/README.md

 docker run --name hyperdock-mongo -p 27017:27017 -d mongo
 ```

-## Building
+## Developing
-If you want to develop Hyperdock it is recommended that you use [Pipenv](https://docs.pipenv.org/) to manage the Python version the package dependencies.
+If you want to develop Hyperdock use [Pipenv](https://docs.pipenv.org/) to manage the Python version and the package dependencies.

 The WebUI is built using [Meteor](https://www.meteor.com/) which needs to be installed prior to development.

+Read also the contribution [guidelines](CONTRIBUTING.md)

 ## License
 Copyright 2018 Erik Gärtner